• Skip to main content

 Making the shawarma seasoning

 Simply mix all the dried spices together in a bowl with a whisk.
 Store for up to 6 months in a double ziplock bag or a Tupperware container.
+This is perfect for Shawarma Corn on the Cob too!

 Make the chickpea seasoning